ipwhois-io/IP-Geolocation-API/README.md

 <h2>Overview</h2>

-Use the <a href="https://ipwhois.io">ipwhois.io IP Geolocation API</a> to quickly and simply integrate IP geolocation into your script or website.
+Use the ipwhois.io <a href="https://ipwhois.io">IP Geolocation API</a> to quickly and simply integrate IP geolocation into your script or website.
 Save yourself the hassle of setting up local GeoIP libraries and having to remember to regularly update the data.
 You can use ipwhois.io to filter out bot traffic, customize content based on visitor's location, display full country names, perform bulk IP geolocation, and more.

 <h2>Quick Start Guide</h2>